119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 What Does a Licensed Car Scrap Service Mean?

-They also report every scrapped vehicle to the Ministry of Transportation, so the car is removed from the registry.
+They also report every scrapped vehicle to the Ministry of Transportation (MoT), so the car is removed from the registry.
 This process protects you and ensures your old vehicle isn’t used for illegal activities later.
 When you use a licensed company, you know your car will be handled safely, legally, and responsibly.
 These businesses give you official paperwork that proves your car is no longer in your name and has been properly scrapped.

 Legal Protection You Get from Licensed Providers